top of page

 They tell the story of Jesus' ministry.

 b.
-It is a collection of additional text added to some Bibles.
+It is a collection of additional texts added to some Bibles that were not originally felt worthy of inclusion.

 c.
-An expanded appendix to the Bible that explains the parables of Jesus.
+It serves as an expanded appendix to the Bible, explaining the parables of Jesus.

 The Apocrypha is a collection of scriptures considered lost.

-They are considered unworthy of being included in the original King James Bible.
+They were considered unworthy of being included in the original King James Bible.

 a.
 Forty (40).